Top 6 Best NFL Running Backs of All Time

 - Was named to the NFL’s All-Decade Team of the 2000s

-Tomilson was drafted by the San Diego Chargers fifth overall in the 2001 NFL Draft.
+LaDanian Tomlinson was one of the greatest running backs of all time, especially the 2000s.
+He was drafted by the San Diego Chargers fifth overall in the 2001 NFL Draft.
 In his first four games, he rushed for 412 yards and had six touchdowns.
-During his rookie season, he had rushed for a total of 1,236 yards and had ten touchdowns.
+During his rookie season, he rushed for a total of 1,236 yards and had ten touchdowns.
 In 2006, he was the NFL’s MVP, with rushing for 1,815 yards, 28 rushing touchdowns, and three receiving touchdowns.
 During his 11 seasons, he rushed for a total of 13,684 yards, 3,174 carries, and had 624 receptions for a total of 4,772 yards.

 6. Emmitt Smith